mgenware/mingru-models/README.md

 ```

 #### Column Name
-By default, property name reflects the column name, if you need a different name from property name, can use `Column.setDBName`:
+By default, property name reflects the column name, if you need a different name from property name, use `Column.setDBName` method:

 ```ts
 // Column name defaults to property name: "cmt_count"